TLara1/TLara1.github.io/_projects/24_project.md

 Next, we will use the multipole expansion to identify the velocity field around a spherical particle

 ### The Singularity System for Spheres
-First, we identify a few derivatives of the Oseen tensor,
+First, we identify a few derivatives of the Oseen tensor which will come in handy,
 \begin{equation}
 \mathcal{G} _{ij} = \frac{1}{r}\delta _{ij}+\frac{1}{r^3}x_ix_j,
 \end{equation}